-All of your Desygner templates can be saved as JPEG, PNG or PDF and easily downloaded for use on your website, social media channels or print.
-You can even share directly to Facebook, Twitter and LinkedIn.
+All of your documents or designs can be saved and easily downloaded as JPG, PNG or PDF for use on your website, social media channels or printed at any time.

 “I really like being able to import PDFs.
 I can create the design in Adobe, import it into Desygner and offer it as a new template that everyone can use.”